jrebagliatti/techcasestudies/_posts/2017-01-13-MissingChildrenSocietyofCanada.md

 The plan established was as follows:

 1. Enable parents and/or children to register their social-media accounts with MCSC.
-2. When a registered child is reported missing, the child or parent could invoke the Child Finder solution (enabled via Azure Functions) to capture the last-known whereabouts of the child, who the child was in contact with, and the sentiment of the conversation by including the hashtag #hfm (“help Ffind me”) on their social-media feed.
+2. When a registered child is reported missing, the child or parent could invoke the Child Finder solution (enabled via Azure Functions) to capture the last-known whereabouts of the child, who the child was in contact with, and the sentiment of the conversation by including the hashtag #hfm (“help find me”) on their social-media feed.
 3. The Child Finder solution would capture the required information directly from the API of the social-media provider.
 4. The Azure Function would send the captured information directly to law enforcement, notifying them that a child had been reported missing in their area and providing additional information acquired via social media.
 5. Law enforcement would log in to the application via Azure Active Directory Authentication to ensure all data captured was accessible only by those who had been assigned access.